Shane-Bath/Movember_9-s_golf/README.md

 ### Banner

 The banner was created using text, font awesome icon and image.
-Creating the banner help me understand flexbox, as I use flex to change the banner in smaller screens, for vertical to horizontal.
+Creating the banner helped me understand flexbox, as I use flex to change the banner in smaller screens, from vertical to horizontal.

 ![banner vertical](/assets/readme-images/banner-v.jpg), ![banner horizontal](/assets/readme-images/banner-h.jpg)